CBroemse/SimilaritYWriter20/README.md

 --------------------------------------------------------------------------
-A function that can compare any two value:
+A function that can compare any two values:

 Gaussian influenced - Aehnlichkeitswahrscheinlichkeit this function rates the similarity of two